makedeb/prebuilt-mpr-old-v2/README.md

 # Prebuilt-MPR
 This is the source for the code that powers the Prebuilt-MPR.
-Here lies the needed components that allow for continuous deployments of MPR packages to the Prebuilt-MPR APT repositories.
+This repository contains the needed components that allow for continuous deployments of MPR packages to the Prebuilt-MPR APT repositories.

 ## The Prebuilt-MPR update flow
 A few things happen from a package being upload to the MPR to the package making it to the Prebuilt-MPR's APT repositories.
 We'll use the [`docker-compose`](https://mpr.makedeb.org/packages/docker-compose) package as an example.